freeCodeCamp/guide/src/pages/java/variables/index.md

 // initiates an Float object with value 1.0
 // variable myFloat now points to the object
 Float myFloat = new Float(1.0);

+//Bytes are one of types in Java and can be
+//represented with this code
+int byteValue = 0B101;
+byte anotherByte = (byte)0b00100001;
 ```